Good Wild Harmonic Bundles and Good Filtered Higgs Bundles: Introduction

 \subsubsection{Homogeneous harmonic bundles}

-As Simpson applied his Kobayashi-Hitchin correspondence to construct complex variations of Hodge structure, we may apply Theorem \ref{thm;19.2.2.20} to construct TE-structures with something additional.
-It is done through harmonic bundles with homogeneity as in the Hodge case.
+As Simpson applied his Kobayashi--Hitchin correspondence to construct complex variations of~Hodge structure, we may apply Theorem~\ref{thm;19.2.2.20} to construct TE-structures with some additional structure.
+It~is done through harmonic bundles with homogeneity as in the Hodge case.

 Let $X$ be a complex manifold equipped with an $S^1$-action.
-Let $(E,\delbar_E)$ be an $S^1$-equivariant holomorphic vector bundle.
-Let $\theta$ be a Higgs field of $(E,\delbar_E)$, which is homogeneous with respect to the $S^1$-action, i.e., $t^{\ast}\theta=t^m\theta$ for some $m\neq 0$.
-Let $h$ be an $S^1$-invariant pluri-harmonic metric of $(E,\delbar_E,\theta)$.
-Then, as studied in \cite[\S3]{Mochizuki-TodaII}, we naturally obtain a TE-structure.
-More strongly, it is equipped with a grading in the sense of \cite{Coates-Iritani-Tseng, Iritani}, and it also underlies a polarized integrable variation of pure twistor structure of weight $0$ \cite{sabbah2}.
-Moreover, if there exists an $S^1$-equivariant isomorphism between $(E,\delbar_E,\theta,h)$ and its dual, the TE-structure is enhanced to a semi-infinite variation of Hodge structure with a grading \cite{Barannikov1, Coates-Iritani-Tseng, Iritani}.
+Let $\big(E,\delbar_E\big)$ be an $S^1$-equivariant holomorphic vector bundle.
+Let $\theta$ be a Higgs field of $\big(E,\delbar_E\big)$, which is homogeneous with respect to the $S^1$-action, i.e., $t^{\ast}\theta=t^m\theta$ for some $m\neq 0$.
+Let $h$ be an $S^1$-invariant pluri-harmonic metric of $\big(E,\delbar_E,\theta\big)$.
+Then, as studied in~\cite[Section~3]{Mochizuki-TodaII}, we naturally obtain a TE-structure.
+More strongly, it is equipped with a grading in the sense of~\cite{Coates-Iritani-Tseng, Iritani}, and it also underlies a polarized integrable variation of pure twistor structure of weight $0$~\cite{sabbah2}.
+Moreover, if there exists an $S^1$-equivariant isomorphism between $\big(E,\delbar_E,\theta,h\big)$ and its dual, the TE-structure is enhanced to a~semi-infinite variation of Hodge structure with a grading \cite{Barannikov1, Coates-Iritani-Tseng, Iritani}.
 If the $S^1$-action on $X$ is trivial, this is the same as the construction of a variation of Hodge structure from a Hodge bundle with a pluri-harmonic metric for which the Hodge decomposition is orthogonal.

 Let $H$ be a simple normal crossing hypersurface of $X$.
-From an $S^1$-homogeneous good wild harmonic bundle $(E,\delbar_E,\theta,h)$ on $(X,H)$, as mentioned above, we obtain a TE-structure with a grading on $X\setminus H$.
-Moreover, it extends to a meromorphic TE-structure on $(X,H)$ as studied in \cite[\S3]{Mochizuki-TodaII}.
-We obtain the mixed Hodge structure as the limit objects at the boundary, which is useful for the study of more detailed properties of the TE-structure.
+From an $S^1$-homogeneous good wild harmonic bundle $\big(E,\delbar_E,\theta,h\big)$ on $(X,H)$, as mentioned above, we obtain a TE-structure with a~grading on $X\setminus H$.
+Moreover, it extends to a meromorphic TE-structure on $(X,H)$ as studied in~\cite[Section~3]{Mochizuki-TodaII}.
+We~obtain the mixed Hodge structure as the limit objects at the boundary, which is useful for the study of more detailed properties of the TE-structure.